Miccighel/Crowd_Frame/README.md

 Now you can manually edit the configuration and test everything locally.

-:warning: _Remember that_:

-​	1.
-Each execution of the `init.py` script will overwrite this file, bear this in mind
+:warning: _Remember_: each execution of the `init.py` script will overwrite this file :warning: